hikeventures/hikeventures.github.io/blogs/index.markdown

 <a href="https://www.facebook.com/missourihowell">Facebook</a> | <a href="https://twitter.com/MissouriHowell">Twitter</a> | <a href="https://plus.google.com/u/0/105981686788990057744/posts"Google+</a> | <a href="https://www.pinterest.com/divotdoggy/">Pinterest</a>  | <a href="https://instagram.com/missourihowell/">Instagram</a> | <a href="https://www.youtube.com/channel/UCA9HWnKiqw2wmxOW85K_ecg">Youtube</a>

 ### <a href="http://www.peakandpixel.com">peakandpixel.com</a>
 I'm a recovering lawyer turned freelance storyteller with a passion for playing outside.
 I am an avid photographer, cyclist, trail runner, pack burro racer, hiker, paddleboarder, camper, and all around lover of the great outdoors.
 I'm also a mom to two dogs and one rad little boy.
-I love showing others that your outdoorsy life doesn't have to come to an end just because you have kids! <br><br>
+I love showing others that your outdoorsy life doesn't have to come to an end just because you have kids!
 <a href="https://www.facebook.com/pages/Peak-and-Pixel/1601133830165121?fref=ts">Facebook</a> | <a href="http://twitter.com/jendz">Twitter</a> | <a href="http://instagram.com/iamjendz">Instagram </a>

 ### <a href="http://pureadk.com/">pureadk.com</a>